desaiiviral/Projects/README.md

 For this project I got to work with a small team of 4 to try to tackle a time series prediction.
 In this project I was able to use my deeper understanding of statistical knowledge such as training vs testing data sets and model selection to find a suitable SARIMA model.

 ### 4. AIDs Survival Prediction
+I have always had a passion for healthcare ever since I was able to do my senior capstone project on the high costs of healthcare in the United States in my senior year of high school.
+Ever since my project the health industry has always been something that I have kept a close eye on and being able to see how research is conducted on a statistical level was a unique experience.
+Here I used Cox-PH regression to calculate AIDs survival probabilities of patients.

+### 5. NBA PPG Prediction
+This was my first ever project and introduction to the data science world.
+Instead of working on traditional datasets such as Iris or mtcars I chose to start off with NBA ppg data and perform linear regression on the data on basketball-reference.
+This is especially important for me as this marks the beginning of my data science career and allows me to see just how far I have grown in just a year.